Networks-it-uc3m/Quditto/README.md

 The *quditto orchestrator* package has to be installed in the device that will serve as orchestrator.
 To start the QKD network digital twin deployment, two YAML files must be specified to the *quditto orchestrator*: the *config.yaml* file, which describes the desired topology for the QKD network; and the *inventory.yaml* file, providing the details that are necessary to configure each virtual machine and transform it into a functional QKD node in the digital twin.

-More concreteley, the *config.yaml* file must contain:
+More concretely, the *config.yaml* file must contain:

 - The service version (version 0.1.0 is, for now, the supported version).
 - The API used by the QKD nodes (currently only the [ETSI GS QKD 004 V2.1.1](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/02.01.01_60/gs_qkd004v020101p.pdf) is supported).
-- The QKD protocol used to form the keys (0.1.0 version implements the E91 protocol).
+- The QKD protocol is used to form the keys (0.1.0 version implements the E91 protocol).
 - The node names along with their IP addresses, and their neighbours.

 The *inventory.yaml* file must contain: